MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-virtual-agent/how-to-templates.md

 * A confirmed success
 * A confirmed failure

-The Virtual Agent Designer currently includes a General template that you can use to create any type of virtual agent for customer support, and a Retail template that provides a variety of topics specific to a retail business.
+The Virtual Agent Designer includes a General template that you can use to create any type of virtual agent for customer support, and a Retail template that provides a variety of topics specific to a retail business.
+These topics come with built-in content to help you visualize and test a conversation path related to a specific customer question.
 These include topics related to:

 * Looking up store hours
 * Finding store locations